 The Captain's Committee shall bring notice of all such Regulations (or alterations or appeals thereof) to the attention of Members.

-The General Manager shall have the authority to amend on a day-to-day basis regulations for:
+The General Manager shall have the authority to amend, on a day-to-day basis, regulations for:

 (i) The use of the Clubhouse and its facilities by Members and visitors.

-(ii) The regulation of play on, and the upkeep and preservation of the course.
+(ii) The regulation of play on, and the upkeep and preservation of, the course.

 (iii) The organisation and regulation of competitions and matches.

 Any such amendment to the regulations will be exhibited in the appropriate place and will be valid from the date of posting.
-Where appropriate, any amendments to regulations will be submitted for approval to the next meeting of the Captain's Committee.
+Where appropriate, any amendments to regulations will be submitted for approval at the next meeting of the Captain's Committee.

 1. CONDUCT